pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 ---

 ### Pre-Programmed Robots
-* Pre programed robots can do work that pepole would get tired of repeating over and over.
+* Pre programed robots can do work that people would get tired of repeating over and over.
 These robots never take a lunch break or any break!
 You might have to repair them once in a while.
 They also have very good accuracy.These robots can drive cars, make cars and even fix cars.

 * Pre-programmed robots operate in a controlled environment where they do simple, monotonous tasks.
 Examples of a pre-programmed robot would be:
 1. a mechanical arm on an automotive assembly line